 Thank you for your interest in UF Medical Physics!
-Please review the application and requirement information listed below before submitting your application.
+Please review the admissions overview, requirements, and application information listed below before submitting your application.

 Please note that we generally only admit new students in the fall semester.
 Spring and/or summer admission puts incoming students at a disadvantage due to our progressive curriculum.
 Students seeking an eligibility review for admission to our program during off-semesters should contact the program, and explicitly outline the request, as well as the reasoning for seeking an off-cycle admission.

 The MS degree is a requirement for admission to the PhD program in Medical Physics.
 Applicants not holding an MS in Medical Physics from a CAMPEP-accredited university should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.

 Applicants must meet the following minimum requirements for admission to both our MS or PhD program:

 - BS in Engineering or Physics